-Memphis braces expert, Dr. Kyle Fagala has a deep-rooted passion for making pretty smiles.
-Educating his patients on proper dental and orthodontic care for their braces is an important part of the process.
+Memphis braces experts Dr. Kyle Fagala and Dr. John Boling have a deep-rooted passion for making pretty smiles.
+Educating our patients on proper dental and orthodontic care for their braces is an important part of the process.
 Here are some tips for taking care of your braces:

 Take especially good care of your teeth during orthodontic treatment.
 By brushing and flossing regularly, you'll keep your teeth and gums in top condition and ensure that your orthodontic treatment will deliver the healthiest smile possible.